Characters of the Dead or Alive series: Nyotengu

 Nyotengu (女天狗) is a female tengu from the mountains of Japan.
 Nyotengu practices tengu-do, a unique fighting style passed down for ages.
 She is the princess of the tengu world who comes to the human world to seek out Ryu Hayabusa and test his strength for his reputation on ending Bankotsubo's life of crime.
 As Hayabusa proves his strength to her and spare her life as well, Nyotengu is finally satisfied.
-She made an unofficial guest star in the sixth tournament in an unofficial “half-time” battle.
+She made an unofficial guest star in the sixth tournament in an unofficial "half-time" battle.

 Nyotengu is a DLC character in the retail version of DOA5 Ultimate, and later included in Dead or Alive 5 Last Round.
 She is also playable in DOAX3.
 She was furthermore added to DOA6 as a bonus character despite tight budget and schedule due to the designers' preference for her.

-A character known as “Ancient Nyotengu”, based on Dead or Alive’s Nyotengu appears as a DLC side boss in Nioh 2.
+A character known as "Ancient Nyotengu", based on Dead or Alives Nyotengu appears as a DLC side boss in Nioh 2.